 A confessed “skills junkie”, Eric lives in Mountain View, California, where he writes, cycles, plays golf, and spends time working on his billiards game.

 One day, he plans to grow up and have a family.

 So many hats!
 So many ways to slice and dice a lifetime!
 Eric’s interests are varied, and change often (although he frequently circles back around to them).
 And it seems there is always something interesting to learn, and to share with others.
 So there are multiple “brief summaries” of his background, each suitable for a different area of activity:

 - Eric Armstrong is computer systems designer, writer, and philosopher.
 He uses the principles of General Systems Theory to explain the complex interactions between nutrition, corporations, American politics, health, and the environment.
 Those principles explain how average Americans have come to suffer at the hands of corporations — financially, with respect to the environment, and with respect to their health — not so much as a result of malicious behavior, but as a natural consequence of uncontrolled greed and a government that has come to be controlled by those factions, producing a system in which no one has incentive to solve the problems we face.
-All of which serve as motivation for the kind of Voting Advice System he recommends.
+All of which serve as motivation for the kind of Social Media Voting Advice system he recommends.

 Learn more: How I Became a Health and Political Activist